 Pass the Practical Driving Assessment

-PDA bookings may also be made:
+PDA bookings can be made:

 Who can book online?

 Online PDA bookings are limited to tests in the following vehicle classes:

 - Moped (R-N class)

 - LAMS approved motorcycle (R-E class)